Getting a Mortgage With a CCJ

 FAQs

 Yes, and if there is scope to do this, it could boost your chances of getting approved for a mortgage.
-There are ways in which to negotiate a CCJ; after receiving your CCJ in the post, a reply form will be included within the letter.
+There are ways to negotiate a CCJ; after receiving your CCJ in the post, a reply form will be included within the letter.

-You must send this off within 30 days of the date the letter was sent and you can dispute the claim that you owe debt.
+You must send this off within 30 days of the date the letter was sent, and you can dispute the claim that you owe debt.

 There are several ways to improve your credit rating after your CCJ has been marked as satisfied.
 These include registering for the electoral roll and minimising your number of credit applications.

-Once you have been issued a CCJ it will be added to a public database called the Register of Judgments, Orders and Fines.
+Once you have been issued a CCJ, it will be added to a public database called the Register of Judgments, Orders and Fines.

 It will only not be added if you pay the full amount within one calendar month of the CCJ being issued or if you dispute the CCJ and prove there was an error.

-However, after six years all information on your CCJ will be removed from the register.
+However, after six years, all information on your CCJ will be removed from the register.

 Ask a quick question